Adds a block of HTML styled text to the current page.

 When no more text is available the AddHtml function will return

-the Text object before adding a new item to the chain.
+property of the returned object before adding a new item to the

 This function returns the Object ID of the newly added Text